dsallen7/ransack-python/README.md

 The game begins in the 'village' which doesn't actually do anything yet but will soon include shops, temple, etc. as well as interactive citizens (again, think Final Fantasy) On venturing into the dungeon, new levels are automatically generated.

 A basic level editor is included.
-Use 't' to select tiles or select with mouse, move with arrow keys and space bar or point and click to place tiles, and 'd' to toggle draw mode. 's' saves a map and 'l' loads. 'g' generates a random map with specified number of rooms.
+Use 't' to select tiles or select with mouse, move with arrow keys and space bar or point and click to place tiles, and 'd' to toggle draw mode. 's' saves a map and 'l' loads. 'f' flood fills the map with currently selected tile beginning at the location of the cursor. 'g' generates a random map with specified number of rooms.
 Note that setting rooms too high may cause the generator to hang if the map is not big enough.

 Currently using Nintendo Link sprites for player until I get around to designing my own.